privateprep/coding-space-website/src/pages/custom/code-4-change.md

         fgColor: "#9de2dd"
         textColor: "#264548"
         mdContent: >-
-          **February 21st - Registration Opens**
+          **March - Registration Opens**

-          Participants will have four weeks to work on their projects.
+          Participants will have four official weeks to work on their projects but can start right away!
 Group projects are also encouraged.

-          **April 3rd - Registration Closes**
+          **April - Registration Closes**

           If you miss the deadline, you may still be able to participate, just [contact us here](/contact-us).